antibland/binary-diner/README.md

 ## A message from Mel

-Thanks for coming to Mel‘s, kid.
-We ain‘t perfect, but do try our hardest to please you.
+Thanks for coming to Mel’s, kid.
+We ain’t perfect, but do try our hardest to please you.
 Please tip your waiter and star us on GitHub.